 # /data_storage/sql_storage.py

-"""The scholar_flux.data_storage.sql_storage module implements the SQLAlchemyStorage class that implements the abstract
+This module implements the SQLAlchemyStorage class and DuckDBStorage subclass, both of which implement the abstract

-methods required for compatibility with the DataCacheManager in the scholar_flux package.
+methods required for compatibility with the scholar_flux.DataCacheManager.
+This module provides SQL database storage

-recursively encoded and serialized JSON data structure.
-When retrieving the data, the data is then decoded and
+serialize each field within a storage compatible JSON data structure.
+When retrieving data, it is decoded and

 deserialized to return the original object.